JumpstartLab/reading/html_and_css/exercises/chapter18.markdown

 ## Create a simple wireframe using Gliffy.com.

 * Go to file -> new -> Website / Software UI Design -> Choose Contact Form Wireframe.
-* You will notice Gliffy creates must of the work for you.
+* You will notice Gliffy does must of the work for you.
 * Explore the left hand side.
 Notice the form components, maps, windows.
 Most of the things you see on a typical website.
 * Now Lets add some basic information to this exisiting wireframe.